openframeworks/ofBook/chapters/OOPs!/chapter.md

 ##Make an Object from your Class
 Now that we've created a class let's make the real object!
-In your ofApp.h (header file) we'll have to declare a new object ~~and get some free memory for it~~ **[MH: I'd drop that memory bit for now]**.
-But first we need to include (or give the instructions to do so) your Ball class in our program.
+In your ofApp.h (header file) we'll have to declare a new object but first we need to include (or give the instructions to do so) your Ball class in our program.
 To do this we need to write:

 ```cpp
 #include "Ball.h"